Finitely generated module: Definition

 The left R-module M is finitely generated if there exist a1, a2, ..., an in M such that for any x in M, there exist r1, r2, ..., rn in R with x = r1a1 + r2a2 + ... + rnan.

 The set {a1, a2, ..., an} is referred to as a generating set of M in this case.
 A finite generating set need not be a basis, since it need not be linearly independent over R. What is true is: M is finitely generated if and only if there is a surjective R-linear map:

-for some n (M is a quotient of a free module of finite rank.)
+for some n; in other words, M is a quotient of a free module of finite rank.

-If a set S generates a module that is finitely generated, then there is a finite generating set that is included in S, since only finitely many elements in S are needed to express any finite generating set, and these finitely many elements form a generating set.
+If a set S generates a module that is finitely generated, then there is a finite generating set that is included in S, since only finitely many elements in S are needed to express the generators in any finite generating set, and these finitely many elements form a generating set.
 However, it may occur that S does not contain any finite generating set of minimal cardinality.
 For example the set of the prime numbers is a generating set of $\mathbb Z$ viewed as $\mathbb Z$-module, and a generating set formed from prime numbers has at least two elements, while the singleton is also a generating set.

 In the case where the module M is a vector space over a field R, and the generating set is linearly independent, n is well-defined and is referred to as the dimension of M (well-defined means that any linearly independent generating set has n elements: this is the dimension theorem for vector spaces).

 Any module is the union of the directed set of its finitely generated submodules.

 A module M is finitely generated if and only if any increasing chain Mi of submodules with union M stabilizes: i.e., there is some i such that Mi = M. This fact with Zorn's lemma implies that every nonzero finitely generated module admits maximal submodules.
 If any increasing chain of submodules stabilizes (i.e., any submodule is finitely generated), then the module M is called a Noetherian module.